 The Portuguese eventually adopted a different paint scheme of tan and green disruptive camouflage topside, with light blue underneath, with a few machines participating in the NATO "Tiger Meet" exercise being given wild tiger colors.
 Portuguese Ginas were also wired for Sidewinder air-to-air missiles (AAMs).
 Portugal withdrew the G.91R/4 from service in the 1980s, finally retiring the last Gina in 1993.

-* The service history of the G.91R is nondescript, some sources claiming it was seen as a useful aircraft, others claiming it was disliked, none suggesting it was seen as superlative.
+* The service history of the G.91R is nondescript, some sources claiming it was seen as a useful aircraft; others claiming it was disliked; none suggesting any wild enthusiasm for the type.
 It was said to be underpowered, but that's something of a relative term: the F-86A Sabre had a thrust to empty weight ratio of 0.5, while the ratio for the G.91R was about 0.7.
 For another standard of comparison, the well-liked Aermacchi MB.326 trainer / light strike aircraft had a ratio of about 0.5 as well.
 In addition, the G.91R was very aerodynamically similar to the F-86, which was noted for its good handling, suggesting the G.91R's handling was similar, and it seems its reliability and serviceability were good as well.
 Overall, it seems to have met the specifications to which it was designed, and its failure to be widely adopted was due to nationalism and politics.

 A number of special variants and modifications of the Gina were flown: